 Today’s blog is written by my friend and colleague, Jim Delpino, MSW.
-Jim is one of our most gifted and expert Love Mentors™ and who has been in a committed relationship for more than 20 years.
-The topics of creating self-love and improving belief in self are so crucial that we wanted to share his best strategies for you to use in 2011.
+Jim is a gifted and expert dating coach™ and who has been in a committed relationship for more than 20 years.
+Learning how to believe in yourself is so crucial that we wanted to share his best strategies for you to use.
 Hope you enjoy!

 Over my 30 years of practice I’ve studied many different approaches.
 So I decided to jot down nine of my favorite strategies that have been the most helpful to my clients and me.
 Many of these techniques can be found in Dr. Diana Kirschner’s new relationship book, Sealing the Deal: The Love Mentor’s Guide to Lasting Love.

 - 1. Use Affirmations: The use of positive affirmations has been shown to be very helpful whether you are young or old, male or female.
 The use of positive affirmations has been shown to be effective cross-culturally as well.
 Affirmations are the most effective when they are simple positive statements, for example, “I am capable of overcoming this obstacle.”
 “I’ll know what to do in this situation.”
 They become more effective when repeated five to ten times per day.
 Consider it a form of reprogramming your inner computer/brain.
 We are designed in such a way that we begin to believe things that we repeat to ourselves.

 - Use sticky notes: Those little pads of paper with sticky edges are a great tool in improving belief in yourself.
 Consider posting one on your bathroom mirror that says, “I deserve a good day.”
 This is the first thing you will see in the morning and it can set the tempo for a more fruitful day.
 It is also helpful to use these little notes on the refrigerator and even a place at work where you can see this message and be reminded easily.